 Home /

-Aging and cellular senescence in osteoarthritis
+DNA damage and cellular senescence in osteoarthritis

 Cellular senescence is a specific phenotypic state that serves both beneficial (e.g. tumor suppression) and harmful functions (e.g. excessive inflammation).
 The accumulation of senescent chondrocytes likely contributes to the increased risk of OA in older individuals.
 The use of “senolytic” compounds that specifically target senescent cells for apoptosis has strong potential to mitigate OA, as this would permanently remove the source of inflammatory and matrix-degrading molecules produced by senescent cells.
 The design of effective strategies for targeting these cells would benefit from a better understanding of the mechanisms by which chondrocytes initiate the senescence program.
 We have specifically focused on the accumulation of DNA damage with aging and the specific environmental conditions (such as the presence of growth factors) that trigger the induction of senescence in these damaged cells.